Valerie Prince (gp7611)

 Drawing on personal and familial histories to guide the reader through this wide-reaching study, the range of Laundry reflects the ubiquity of its subject.
 Everybody does laundry.
 Laundry leans into this sense of its being everywhere at once.
 Laundry flows like water into the seams of our increasingly urbanized, gendered, raced, and classed global society.
 The breadth of the project is managed by design.
 Laundry is written in three parts.
 The three parts are organized into short chapters and told with an orality rooted in black womanism.

-Part One takes up the story of laundry with the 1881 Atlanta Washerwomen’s Strike in order to consider the positioning of the low wage worker within an industrializing ecology; Part Two introduces the coalminer’s daughters of West Virginia to reveal the ways that twentieth-century infrastructure gives rise to the washing machine and resolutely shifts laundry from low-wage to unpaid labor; and Part Three takes us to the home of the world’s leading washing machine manufacturer today, Benton Harbor, Michigan, to see why laundry’s global impact, on everything from local governance, demography, and culture, to the health of the global food chain, demands our attention.
-By the end, Laundry covers some of the most urgent topics of our lives.
+Part one takes up the story of laundry with the 1881 Atlanta Washerwomen’s Strike in order to consider the positioning of the low wage worker within an industrializing ecology.
+Part two introduces the coalminer’s daughters of West Virginia to reveal the ways that twentieth-century infrastructure gives rise to the washing machine and resolutely shifts laundry from low-wage to unpaid labor.
+Part three takes us to the home of the world’s leading washing machine manufacturer today, Benton Harbor, Michigan, to see why laundry’s global impact, on everything from local governance, demography and culture, to the health of the global food chain, demands our attention.
+By the end, "Laundry" covers some of the most urgent topics of our lives.

 - Burnin’ Down the House: Home in African American Literature.
 New York: Columbia University Press, 2005